-One theory holds that the breed originated in the low countries of Europe now known as Germany, Belgium and France.
-In this area the Löwchen was thought to be tied to the breeds that were the forerunner of the modern day poodle.
-Another theory is that the Löwchen originated in the Mediterranean region and are directly related to the Bichon type breeds of that area.
+One theory holds that the breed originated in the low countries of Europe now known as Germany, Belgium, and France.
+In this area, the Löwchen was thought to be tied to the breeds that were the forerunner of the modern-day poodle.
+Another theory is that the Löwchen originated in the Mediterranean region and is directly related to the Bichon type breeds of that area.
 The Löwchen has also been set in Russia and the region that is now Tibet.
 All we truly know is that the breed has survived to emerge as they are depicted in the arts.

 The Löwchen has been the resident of all manner of households through the ages, from castles to the most ordinary farmyards and cottages.
 Aside from their primary function as a companion they were most likely great vermin hunters and fierce little guards of the hearth and home.

 Folk tales surrounding the Löwchen add a charming side to their history.
 It is said that the Löwchen was a sort of living hot water bottle.
 The trimmed area would go under the covers for warmth and the furry part would attract the fleas out of the beds and away from the people.